-The grateful mother of one of his young patients recently sent Milan Stevanovic, MD, a photo of her son playing the trumpet.
-The photo is more than a memento — rather, it is a testament to the power of microsurgery.
+A grateful mother of a young patient sent Milan Stevanovic, MD, a photo of her son playing the trumpet.
+The photo is more than a memento — it’s a testament to the power of microsurgery.

-Utilizing two microsurgical techniques, a free functional muscle transfer and a nerve transfer, Stevanovic, professor of orthopaedic, hand, and microsurgery at the Keck School of Medicine, was able to transplant muscles and nerves from the child’s leg to the child’s forearm.
+Using two microsurgical techniques, a free functional muscle transfer and a nerve transfer, Stevanovic, a professor of orthopaedic surgery at the Keck School of Medicine of USC, was able to transplant muscles and nerves from the child’s leg to the child’s forearm.
 The surgery restored both function and feeling to the child’s hand, allowing him to once again make music.

 Call for an Appointment